First and second-generation black hole and neutron star mergers in 2+2 quadruples: population statistics: First-generation mergers

 In \F~\ref{fig:chi_eff_m1}, we show the distributions of $\chi_\eff$ for the first-generation mergers in Model 1 (data for other models are available in \AppGenOne).
 For two merging compact objects $i$ and $j$ in an orbit $k$, $\chi_\eff$ is defined according to

 where $\chi_i$ is the dimensionless spin parameter of compact object $i$.
-We extract the spins and $\unit{L}_k$ when the stopping condition \eq~(\ref{eq:rcol}) was met, and assume that $\chi_\eff$ does not change significantly until actual merger, consistent with \eq~(\ref{eq:so}).
+We extract the spins and $\unit{L}_k$ when the stopping condition \eq~(\ref{eq:rcol}) was met, and assume that $\chi_\eff$ does not change significantly until actual merger (consistent with \eq~\ref{eq:so}; note also that $\chi_\eff$ is conserved to 2PN order, \citealt{2008PhRvD..78d4021R}).
 We assume flat distributions for $\chi_i$ with either $0<\chi_i<0.1$, or $0<\chi_i<1$.
 In \F~\ref{fig:chi_eff_m1}, we take $0<\chi_i<1$ and note that the choice $0<\chi_i<0.1$ only gives a re-scaling of the horizontal axis, while the shapes of the distributions remain qualitatively the same.

 The decoupled systems show an approximately symmetric distribution of $\chi_\eff$ centered around $\chi_\eff=0.5$ (assuming $0<\chi_i<1$).
 In these systems, the orbital angular momentum is largely unaffected by secular evolution, and $\chi_\eff$ reflects the initially assumed distributions of the spin-orbit misalignment angles ($10^\circ$; see \S~\ref{sect:meth:sec}).
 No retrograde orientations ($\chi_\eff<0$) occur for the decoupled systems.